poems4u/poems4u/content/philosophy/philosophy1.md

 ---
 # This is a test - ialdoboath

+I am the ruler of the world

+This world is a lie

+## Everything is *fake*!

 Mauris viverra dictum ultricies.
 Vestibulum quis ipsum euismod, facilisis metus sed, varius ipsum.
 Donec scelerisque lacus libero, eu dignissim sem venenatis at.
 Nunc a egestas tortor, sed feugiat leo.

 ## Table of contents